TrucThanh278/TrucThanh278/README.md

 </p>

 <div>
-- 🌱 I'm currently studying at Ho Chi Minh Open University
+  -🌱 I'm currently studying at Ho Chi Minh Open University

-- 👯 I’m looking to collaborate on github
+  - 👯 I’m looking to collaborate on GitHub

   - 🤔 I’m looking for help with code!

   - 💬 Ask me about Spring Framework, ReactJs & Django

   - 📫 How to reach me trucntt278.work@gmail.com

 </div>